sam-filipe/phd-fqs/README.md

 The research presented here develops analytical tools for studying harmonic content in music using mathematical approaches based on the Discrete Fourier Transform.
 The core methodology projects pitch-class sets onto a two-dimensional space (the Fourier Qualia Space) using RadViz visualisation, enabling the study of qualia progressions and their statistical properties.

-### Key Components

-- **Fourier Qualia Space (FQS)**: A 2D representation of pitch-class distributions based on DFT coefficient magnitudes
-- **Qualia Classification**: Harmonic quality labels assigned to regions of the FQS
-- **Corpus Analysis**: Tools for analysing the Yale Classical Archives Corpus (YCAC) and similar datasets
-- **Transition Analysis**: Markov chain analysis of harmonic progressions

 ## Repository Structure

 ```